StasKnjazev/jimmy/README.md

 valid, and generates a Shell script.

 What it can do:
+- print a template YAML file that you can then edit and feed it
 - partition disks (this includes creating the partitions, formatting, mounting them, and creating the fstab file)
 - install the packages you tell it to